 Behavioral Factors in Reciprocal Determinism

-Behavior refers to anything you do that may be rewarded or punished.
+Behavior refers to anything you do that might be rewarded or punished.

 Environmental Factors in Reciprocal Determinism

-So if the child from the previous example gets yelled at by a teacher for talking in class, it not only has an effect on them but on the classroom environment for the rest of the students, not to mention the teacher.
+So if the child from the previous example gets yelled at by a teacher for talking in class, it not only affects them but also the classroom environment for the rest of the students, not to mention the teacher.

 A person's physical and social environment influences the intensity and frequency of the behavior, just as the behavior itself can have an impact on the environment.